MicrosoftDocs/biztalk-docs/his/core/allocate2.md

 > [!NOTE]
 >  The application does not need to set up the **user_id** and **pwd** fields in the **ALLOCATE** VCB.

- When the APPC application performs the above steps and issues the **ALLOCATE** verb, the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] server will perform a lookup in the host security domain for the specified Windows user and set the user ID and password fields in the FMH-5 Attach message sent to the remote system.
+ When the APPC application performs the above steps and issues the **ALLOCATE** verb, the Host Integration Server server will perform a lookup in the host security domain for the specified Windows user and set the user ID and password fields in the FMH-5 Attach message sent to the remote system.